Suite Lounge at Haneda Airport in Tokyo

 ELeather has been used in some of the seating areas to upholster seat and cushion covers.
 Thanks to its natural look and soft, supple surface, the material contributes to the luxurious surrounding, while working harmoniously with the wider theme and colour scheme.

-ELeather’s philosophy is based around taking more care of the world’s precious resources.
-We turn something that others deem waste and turn it into a high-performing material that not only reduces waste but also lowers carbon emissions and reduces the use of the earth’s scarce resources.
+ELeather’s philosophy is based around taking more care of the world’s precious resources by providing sustainable leather solutions.
+We take something that others deem waste and turn it into a high-performing material that not only reduces waste but also lowers carbon emissions and reduces the use of the earth’s scarce resources.

 For more information about ELeather please visit our public spaces page.